-The Garda area is the perfect place for who want’s to approach this activity.
-To begin the via ferrata Colodri in Arco or Rio Sallagoni in Drena are routes not too long that allows to get confident with the environment and the gear use: ferrata set, harness and carabiners.
-More experienced can try challenging and longer routes as the Che Guevara at Monte Casale, the Amicizia at Cima Capi, the extraordinary “Smugglers path” overlooking the Garda Lake, or the hard ferrata of Monte Albano in Mori, the Pisetta at Piccolo Dain.
+The Garda area is the perfect place to approach this activity.
+The via ferratas Colodri in Arco and Rio Sallagoni in Drena are perfect for beginners, both routes are short and allow to get confident with the environment and the gear used: a ferrata set, made of a harness and carabiners.
+Experienced hikers can try more challenging and longer routes such as 'Via Ferrata Che Guevara' at Monte Casale, 'Via Ferrata dell'Amicizia' at Cima Capi, the extraordinary “Smugglers path” overlooking the Garda Lake, or the difficult Via Ferratas of Monte Albano in Mori, and Pisetta at Piccolo Dain.

-But Arco and the Sarca valley are a good staring point for the Brenta group and the Dolomites, where we will be happy to share with you one or more day trips, also with hut ti hut formula.
+The Via Ferratas located around Arco and the Sarca valley are the ideal staring point for those whishing to tackle the Via Ferrata routes available in the Brenta group and the Dolomites.
+Our Mountain Guides will be happy to accompany you to these locations, on one or more day trips, with overnights in local mountain huts.